 Put the Past Behind You

-Children don’t hold on to yesterday.
-Even if they make mistakes or other people make mistakes when dealing with them, they move on.
+Children do not hold on to the past.
+They move on even if they make mistakes or other people make mistakes when dealing with them.
 They do not hold grudges.
 This capacity diminishes some with age, but it’s important for adults to learn the value of not being held back by the past.
 We all make mistakes.
 It’s important to forgive ourselves and put the past behind us, just as it is important to forgive others.

 Get messy.
 Try new things.
 Each new activity, game, craft, or failure is a lesson waiting to be learned.
 The more time you spend engaged in creative pursuits the less time you have to worry about things like boredom.